Look What I Did!

 Look What I Did! is a compilation album by American rock musician Joe Walsh, released on May 23, 1995.
 The 2-CD set contains 34 songs from multiple albums spanning from 1968 through 1993, and offers tracks from both Walsh's solo work and when he recorded with the band James Gang.

-Reception
+Critical reception

-Writing for Allmusic, critic Daevid Jehnzen wrote the album "features almost every worthwhile song the guitarist ever recorded..."
+Writing for AllMusic, critic Daevid Jehnzen wrote the album "features almost every worthwhile song the guitarist ever recorded..."

 Track listing

 All songs written by Joe Walsh except where otherwise indicated.